jprjr/lua-etf/README.md

 | [x] | `string` | `BINARY_EXT` |
 | [x] | `table` | `NIL_EXT`, `LIST_EXT`, or `MAP_EXT` |
 | [x] | `userdata` | (see details below) |

+### A note on tables

+A table is determined to either be map-like or list-like.
+If a map has integer keys starting at 1, with no gaps, it's considered to be list-like and will be encoded as a `LIST_EXT`.

+Otherwise, the table is considered map-like, and will be encoded as a `MAP_EXT`.
+All table keys will be encoded as strings (specifically `BINARY_EXT`).
+This is meant to be compatible with [erlpack](https://github.com/discord/erlpack).

+### Userdata types

 `etf` allows creating various userdata to force a specific encoding: